 It’s less about working day and night than working on the right things.
 I used to determine when I needed a break by when I was too sick to work.
 It’s an effective stopping rule but not particularly well thought out.

 “Working yourself to death is a highly regarded form of suicide.”

 I took the day off.
 I read Paolo Bacigalupi‘s “The Windup Girl” and had a couple of long phone calls with folks I hadn’t spoken with in a while.
 Bacigalupi’s novel has a complex plot with a rich set of believable characters.
-It is set in a coherent dystopian future, one that I found plausible, though unlikely, but very thought provoking.
+It is set in a coherent dystopian future, one that I found plausible, though unlikely, but very thought-provoking.
 He has other short stories set in the same future, collected in “Pump Six and Other Stories” that I had read earlier.
-I picked up both books last weekend on my first foray into a real bookstore–made of out of brick and mortar with wood bookshelves–in more than a year.
+I picked up both books last weekend on my first foray in more than a year into an actual bookstore–made out of brick and mortar with wood bookshelves.

 There are different ways to take a break: